Facebook finds Chinese hacking operation targeting Uyghurs

 The hackers attempted to gain access to the computers and phones by creating fake Facebook accounts for supposed journalists and activists, as well as fake websites and apps intended to appeal to a Uyghur audience.
 In some cases, the hackers created lookalike websites almost identical to legitimate news sites popular with Uyghurs.

+The software could obtain information including the victim's location, keystrokes and contacts, according to FireEye, a cybersecurity firm that worked on the investigation.

-In all, less than 500 people were targeted, Facebook said.
+In all, fewer than 500 people were targeted by the hackers in 2019 and 2020, Facebook said.
 The company said it uncovered the network during its routine security work, and has deactivated the fictitious accounts and notified individuals whose devices may have been compromised.
 Most of the hackers’ activities took place on non-Facebook sites and platforms.

-“They tried to create these personas, build trust in the community, and use that as a way to trick people into clicking on these links to expose their devices,” Nathaniel Gleicher, Facebook’s head of security policy, told reporters on a conference call Wednesday.
+“They tried to create these personas, build trust in the community, and use that as a way to trick people into clicking on these links to expose their devices,” said Nathaniel Gleicher, Facebook’s head of security policy.